tytydraco/yessleep/out/The_Ghost_Experiments_Someone_is_Whispering_in_the_Backyard_Part_3.md

 # The Motel

 After emailing my alarming findings to Jared, I drove to my motel to check in.
-I was relieved to see a clean, well-kept little building, and a series of connected wooden cabins parked in front of a thick treeline.
+I was relieved to see a clean, well-kept little building, and a series of connected wooden cabins parked in front of a thick tree line.
 It’s very Pacific Northwest.

 I met the motel’s lovely manager, Wendy, an unfiltered, plaid-wearing free spirit of a woman.
 Wendy was initially concerned as I had connected with her as a part of a safety-escape plan.
 Once I made it clear that I was safe, she opened up about all sorts of things.
 She talked about things to do in town, her relationships, and I found out she even knew Jared and Jenny.
 She called Jared “a fine piece of ass” (again, unfiltered) and told me some things about Jenny’s family I didn’t know.
 Jenny’s family has lived in town for a few generations, and Wendy used to go to school with Jenny’s mom.
 Apparently she was a very nice woman, who passed away from cancer a few years ago, leaving the house to Jenny’s older sister Heather.